BCFeather/BCFeather/README.md

 - Translate things from [Gunter](https://space.skyrocket.de/).
 - Perfect the rules and regulations.
 - Maybe more…
+# Things I am good at.
+- Losing my accounts.
+I have lost them for three times.
 # and my friends.
 - **[@yusancky ](https://github.com/yusancky)**.